video-looper/touch-designer-video-looper-by-dotdotw/README.md

 I'm a video glitch artist that experiements with video circuits using old video equipment.
 I started this project because I wanted a way to capture the manipulations I was introducing to the video signal using the old video equipment and then manipulate that captured video again, and again...
 I'm also into live looping audio as a beatboxer, so I took the existing concepts from audio world as the guide to build my video looper.
 I originally tried to achieve the technique using existing technologies.
-I started with Resolume (famous VJ software) and then OBS (open source live streaming software) but I couldn't get instantanious results I was us used to with audio loop pedals.
+I started with Resolume (famous VJ software) and then OBS (open source live streaming software) but I couldn't get instantanious results I was used to with audio loop pedals.
 After considering different approaches I decided to use Touch Designer.